russia moscow

 TravelLow

-If a traveller finds themselves in the vicinity of a bomb threat, then the best course of action is to calmly leave the building or area and follow the instructions of the local authorities.
+If a traveller finds themselves in the vicinity of a bomb threat, then the best course of action is to calmly leave the building or an area and follow the instructions of the local authorities.
 Do not re-enter the building or area until it has been declared safe by the authorities.
 Due to the number of these calls, it is probable that any traveller in Russia may experience these hoaxes during their trip.
 Despite the fact that all of the calls so far have been false, travellers should treat them as real and take the necessary precautions.
-Russian law requires identification to be carried at all times, in light of the heightened terror threat, failure to comply is likely to result in robust measures by security forces.
+Russian law requires identification to be carried out at all times, in light of the heightened terror threat, failure to comply is likely to result in robust measures by security forces.

-Solace Global would advise clients to employ enhanced security measures when visiting Russia– airport meet and greet and a security driver for the length of a visit should be a minimum security precaution.
+Solace Global would advise clients to employ enhanced security measures when visiting Russia airport meet and greet and a security driver for the length of a visit should be a minimum security precaution.
 High profile travellers may also wish to employ executive protection.
 English is not widely spoken, translation services may be required for the duration of the visit.
 In all cases, the use of a travel tracking app with the ability to display an intelligence feed will assist employers to implement effective duty of care, and also permit the traveller to remain up to date with pertinent security updates.